-Abstract: Direct-to-consumer test services have gained popularity for sexually transmitted infections in recent years, with substantially increased use as a result of the SARS-CoV-2 (CoVID-19) global pandemic.
-This method of access has been variously known as "self-testing," "home testing," and "direct access testing."
-Although these online services may be offered through different mechanisms, here we focus on those that are consumer-driven and require self-collected samples, and sample shipment to a centralized laboratory without involvement of health care providers and/or local health departments.
-We provide the American Sexually Transmitted Diseases Association's position on utilization of these services and recommendations for both consumers and health care providers.
+Direct-to-consumer test services have gained popularity for sexually transmitted infections (STIs) in recent years, with substantially increased use as a result of the SARS-CoV-2 (CoVID-19) global pandemic.
+This method of access has been variously known as 'self-testing', 'home testing', and 'direct access testing'.
+While these online services may be offered through different mechanisms, here we focus on those that are consumer driven, require self-collected samples, and sample shipment to a centralized laboratory without involvement of healthcare providers and/or local health departments.
+We provide ASTDA's position on utilization of these services and recommendations for both consumers and healthcare providers.